 - What is Rick Simpson Oil?

-- What is Rick Simpson Oil used for?
+- What is Rick Simpson Oil or RSO used for?

-- Does Rick Simpson Oil really cure cancer?
+- So Does Rick Simpson Oil really cure cancer?

 - Is Rick Simpson Oil really free?

-- what are the possible side effects of rick simpson oil?
+- What are the possible side effects of RSO?

 - Related cannabis posts

 The man who “cured” cancer

 Rick Simpson isn’t a doctor.

 As far as we know, he doesn’t have any medical background nor was he using or working with cannabis for a good portion of his life.